ajs67/Snake-Game/README.md

 I am working towards launching this game as a scalable web app online to support multiplayer competitions.

-This is one of my favorite games so it's exciting I have a lot of fun with it!
+This is one of my favorite games, so enjoy!
 ---------------------------------------------------

 Menu Controls: